Giuseppedes/atlas-backups-with-terraform/README.md

 ```

 This will create all the resources on AWS side, but we need to connect them with Atlas,
-for this we have to use two resources:
+for this, we have to use two resources:
 `mongodbatlas_cloud_provider_access_setup` and `mongodbatlas_cloud_provider_access_authorization`.

 The former allows you to register AWS IAM roles in Atlas, the latter allows you to authorize them.